Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Attractors for Evolutionary System

 According to Definitions \ref{d:wta}, \ref{d:stas} and Lemma \ref{l:stas-is-wtas}, we naturally define a strong trajectory attractor as well as a strongly compact one. \begin{definition} A set $\mathfrak A_{\s}\subset C([0,\infty);\Xw) $ is a strong trajectory attractor for an evolutionary system $\Dc$ if $\mathfrak A_{\s}$ is a minimal strong trajectory attracting set that is \begin{enumerate} \item Closed in $ C([0,\infty);\Xw)$. \item Invariant: $T(t)\mathfrak A_{\s}=\mathfrak A_{\s}$, $\forall\, t\geq 0$. \end{enumerate} It is said that $\mathfrak A_{\s}$ is strongly compact if it is compact in $C([0,\infty);\Xs) $. \end{definition}

-Such a definition means that, a strong trajectory attractor is a weak trajectory attractor which is also a strong trajectory attracting set.
 Hence, if a strong trajectory attractor exists, it is unique.
+Moreover, such a definition means that, a strong trajectory attractor is a weak trajectory attractor whenever it is also a strong trajectory attracting set.

 We establish the following definition and lemmas that can be viewed as versions of Definition \ref{d:wutp} and Lemmas \ref{l:=wutp} and \ref{l:wta=wutp} in the strong metric, respectively. \begin{definition} A set $P\subset C([0,\infty);\Xw)$ satisfies the strong uniform tracking property for an evolutionary system $\Dc$ if for any $\epsilon >0$ and $T>0$, there exists $t_0$, such that for any $t^*>t_0$, every trajectory $u \in \Dc([0,\infty))$ satisfies